Forbidden City Tickets Booking

 Inside the Hall of Preserved Harmony

 In 1789, the midpoint of the Qing dynasty, Emperor Qianlong decided the final stage of the Palace Examination should be transferred from the Hall of Supreme Harmony to the Hall of Preserved Harmony.
-This was the highest level of the nation-wide imperial examination system and the emperor would honour the top ten successful candidates by reading the papers they had submitted.
+This was the highest level of the nation-wide imperial examination system and the emperor would honor the top ten successful candidates by reading the papers they had submitted.

 Huge Stone Carving